describo/documentation/src/about.md

 dynamically pull profiles from so users could get started quickly with definitions created by others.

-At the time, Peter expressed his disdain for these developments by questioning the existence of the embeddable component and the fact that it didn't use his ro-crate-js library.
-In addition, Peter was displeased with the registration of the Describo organisation feeling that it should have remained in the Arkisto organisation on Github.
-As a result, when invited to be an owner of the Describo organisation he declined.
-Shortly after, Peter decided that he would take the considerable funding of the Language Data Commons and direct it to an alternative product that copies many of the Describo innnovations; including most recently, an embeddable component.
+Displeased with these developments Peter declined the invitation to join the GitHub organisation.
+Shortly after, Peter took the considerable funding of the Language Data Commons and directed it to an alternative product that copies many of the Describo innnovations; including most recently, an embeddable component.

 In the end,
 `Peter has not been associated with the Describo project or any of its components since early 2023`.